Early Years Foundation Degree

 Students will be required to attend a Saturday Induction programme at the University of Worcester in Year 1 and are also required to attend a mandatory Saturday conferences at the University of Worcester each academic year.

 What are the entry requirements?

-- 56 UCAS points from a minimum of 1 A Level and maximum of 3 1/2 A Levels or an equivalent Level 3 qualification, for example the CACHE Diploma or EdExcel BTEC National Diploma in Children’s Care, Learning and Development.
+- Acceptable qualifications include a minimum of 1 A Level and maximum of 3 1/2 A Levels or an equivalent Level 3 qualification, for example the CACHE Diploma or EdExcel BTEC National Diploma in Children’s Care, Learning and Development.

 - Provide the appropriate knowledge and understanding required for the care and education of children within wider Early Years settings.

 - Develop students as independent reflective practitioners, with a sound understanding of the wider issues relating to young children and their development.

 - Develop students as effective advocates for the rights of young children.